Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Conclusion

 \section{Conclusion}

 The recent measurement of the missing energy distribution of $^{12}$C using a monoenergetic neutrino beam by JSNS$^{2}$ was used to benchmark three nuclear models within the NEUT generator.
 The SF, SF$^{*}$, and ED-RMF nuclear models were tested alongside the impact of the NEUT FSI cascade and \textsc{NucDeEx} deexcitation routines.

 When including the effects of the NEUT FSI cascade and deexcitation and comparing to the full measurement, the SF model yields the best agreement with the measurement.
 Despite being more theoretically grounded and robust, the SF$^{*}$ and ED-RMF models are excluded.
 Upon closer investigation, there are several reasons for this discrepancy.
-The ED-RMF model uses a double sided Gaussian to parametrize the $1p_{3/2}$ ground-state peak, introducing a non-physical contribution below the 1NKO threshold, which contributes significantly to the overall $\chi^{2}$.
+The ED-RMF model uses a double sided Gaussian to parametrize the $1p_{3/2}$ ground-state peak, introducing a non-physical contribution below the 1NKO threshold, which drives the increase in the overall $\chi^{2}$.
 The ED-RMF model also underpredicts measurement in the bin after the $1p_{3/2}$ peak.
 A single-sided Gaussian would be a more natural method to model the ground state.
-The SF$^{*}$ model does not have a contribution below the 1NKO threshold, but appears to overestimate the overall strength of the $1p_{3/2}$ peak.
-Although most neutrino scattering measurements are not sensitive to such effects due to the broadband nature of artificial neutrino fluxes, these comparisons highlight an issue in the modeling of the neutron spectral functions employed in the NEUT event generator and point out a source of discrepancy between the SF$^{*}$ model and the JSNS$^2$ neutron spectral function measurement.
+The SF$^{*}$ model does not have a contribution below the 1NKO threshold, but appears to overestimate the overall strength of the $1p_{3/2}$ peak and underestimate the contribution in the transition between the $1p_{3/2}$ and $1s_{1/2}$ peaks.

+The inclusion of the FSI cascade has the most noticeable impact on the agreement between the measurement and the simulations, both with and without the inclusion of the 1NKO threshold.
+A natural extension to this work would be an in-depth study of different FSI models from different generators.

+In the analysis where the 1NKO threshold is applied, the overall sensitivity of the measurement is degraded due to the exclusion of the $1p_{3/2}$ peak, which drives the discriminating power, and its strongly correlated neighbors.
+This leads to all models being accepted given the measurement once the FSI cascade and the \textsc{NucDeEx} are included.
+Despite this, a more detailed $\chi^{2}_{N-1}$ analysis allows to identify that $\chi^{2}$ contributions stem from different sources for different models -- the SF$^{*}$ model agreement is still driven by the transition between the $1p_{3/2}$ and $1s_{1/2}$ peaks, whereas the SF and ED-RMF models are now driven by the contribution in the tail.
+For ED-RMF, in particular, the larger $\chi^{2}$ contribution from the tail compared to SF could indicate a potential mis-modeling of inelastic FSI in NEUT, or indicate an incorrect treatment of SRCs.